deepakselva23/mysite/README.md

 # mysite

 ## Overview
-This is a simple Blog site where the user can post the blog content and can be publish them.
-Other users can view the blog and can comment for the blog post.
-This comment should be approved by the owner of the blog so that the other users can view them.
+This is a simple Blog site where the superuser can post the blog content and can add comments to the post and these comments should be approved.
+Other users who haven't logged in, can only view the blog post.

 ## Features

 - **Publish Posts:** Users can create and publish posts on the blog.
 - **Draft Posts:** Users can save posts as drafts for later publishing.
-- **Comments:** Users can leave comments on published posts.
+- **Comments:** Users can leave comments on published posts
-- **Approve Comments:** Comment should be approved by the owner of the blog.
+- **Approve Comments:** Comment should be approved.
-- **User Authentication:** Users can register, login, and manage their accounts.
+- **User Authentication:** Users can login, and manage their accounts.

 ## Technologies Used